kasularakesh9/Diversity_Connect_Job_Portal/README.md

-# Diversity Connect- Job Portal for URM Candidates
+# 🔰Diversity Connect- Job Portal for URM Candidates
 The Underrepresented Minority Application is a web platform connecting URM candidates with Ph.D., postdoc, and faculty positions.
 Organizations can post jobs, and candidates must register to apply.
 It also includes a chat feature for direct communication between candidates and recruiters.

-## Run Locally
+## 🚀Run Locally

 In the project directory, you can run: